LackOfMorals/neo4j_python_driver_and_token/README.md

 ---

-# Applications, Tokens and Neo4j Query API
+# Applications, Tokens and Neo4j Python Driver

-Using tokens with Applications and Neo4j Query API for auth
+Using tokens for auth with Neo4j Python Driver
 ================================================

-In a previous blog post I discussed a web application obtaining and using a token with Neo4j Query API as a result of a user successfully authenticating.
-This entry looks at what would be involved for an application to obtain a token and use it with Neo4j Query API.

-**Plot spoiler** - it's very similar.

-Many organisations prefer a token based approach, one reason for this is the limited lifespan and scope of token which helps to reduce risk if it is intercepted.
-Lets look at how this can be achieved.

 We will need